hideya/langchain-mcp-tools-py-usage/README.md

 and converts their available tools into a list of LangChain-compatible tools ([list[BaseTool]](https://python.langchain.com/api_reference/core/tools/langchain_core.tools.base.BaseTool.html#langchain_core.tools.base.BaseTool)).

-Anthropic's `claude-3-7-sonnet-latest` is used as the LLM.
+Google GenAI's `gemini-2.0-flash` is used as the LLM.
-For convenience, code for OpenAI's `o3-mini` is also included and commented out.
+For convenience, code for OpenAI's and Anthropic's LLMs are also included and commented out.

 A bit more realistic (conversational) MCP Client is available [here](https://github.com/hideya/mcp-client-langchain-py)